This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Short-eared Owls’ Habitat in NY

-You’ll find Short-eared Owls gliding low over New York’s open grasslands, marshes, and fields, searching for their next meal.
+You’ll find Short-eared Owls gliding low over New York’s open fields and grasslands, especially at dawn or dusk.

 Grassland Preference